LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### Source (Emission file)

 **Description:** Each row defines a single input.
-Depending on the [data use](#data-use) input, the values specify either individual emission rates (`sample`),  or the shape and scale of the distribution (`dist`).
+Depending on the [data use](#data-use) input, the values specify either individual emission rates (`sample`) or the shape and scale of the distribution (`dist`).

+- sample: Each row is a single emission value.
+LDAR-Sim randomly selects one of these values to generate a new emission.
+- dist: Each row becomes an input to describe the distribution shape.
+LDAR-Sim generates a random number based on this distribution for each new emission.

-**Notes of caution:** The sources of emissions should align with the [emission production rates](#emission-production-rate).
-For instance, if the emission sources identified here originate from a screening that only detects emissions above a minimum threshold of 10 kg/hr and occurs infrequently, the [emission production rates](#emission-production-rate) should also be derived from these specific screenings.
+**Notes of caution:** The sources of emissions should align with the [emission production rates](#emissions_production_rate-propagating-parameter).
+For instance, if the emission sources identified here originate from a screening that only detects emissions above a minimum threshold of 10 kg/hr and occurs infrequently, the [emission production rates](#emissions_production_rate-propagating-parameter) should also be derived from these specific screenings.
 They should not be based on surveys conducted at the same site that reported a significantly higher number of emissions, with different rates.

 --------------------------------------------------------------------------------